 Risks are generally defined as uncertainty of future outcome.

-Credit risk is the risk that the counterparty will not settle its liability i.e. the possibility that invested funds will not be recovered in full or within the planned schedule.
-The CNB limits exposure to credit risk by investing in highly rated government bonds, collateralised deposits and non-collateralised deposits with financial institutions with the highest credit rating, any by limiting the maximum permitted exposure for each investment category.
+Credit risk is the risk that the counterparty will not settle its obligation i.e. the possibility that invested funds will not be recovered in full or within the planned schedule.
+The CNB limits exposure to credit risk by investing in highly rated government bonds, collateralised and non-collateralised deposits with financial institutions with high credit rating, and by limiting the maximum permitted exposure for each investment category.

 Interest rate risk